Jacob44/alx-low_level_programming/0x14-bit_manipulation/README.md

-0x14.
-C - Bit manipulation
+0ulation
  By Julien Barbier
   Weight: 1
    Ongoing project - started Apr 28, 2022, must end by Apr 29, 2022 - you're done with 0% of tasks.
     Checker was released at Apr 28, 2022 12:00 PM
      An auto review will be launched at the deadline

 Resources